 Organize your own walk on June 11, at your workplace, or host a walk in support of the Our Dreams Matter Too Campaign.
 There are no rules.
 It can be big or small, long or short, over a lunch hour or a walk in a nearby park, either on June 11, or choose a convenient date that works for you.

-By walking with your fellow union members, neighbours, and community partners on June 11, or by participating in other June 11 walks in your area, you will be showing support for First Nations children to be afforded every right to succeed while respecting their cultures and languages.
+By walking with your fellow union members, neighbours, and community partners, or by participating in other walks in your area, you will be showing support for First Nations children to be afforded every right to succeed while respecting their cultures and languages.